-3. DGS may use their own risk-based methods for determining and calculating the risk-based contributions by their members.
+2. DGSs may use their own risk-based methods for determining and calculating the risk-based contributions by their members.
 The calculation of contributions shall be proportional to the risk of the members and shall take due account of the risk profiles of the various business models.
-This method may also take into account the asset side of the balance sheet and risk indicators, such as capital adequacy, asset quality and liquidity.
+Those methods may also take into account the asset side of the balance sheet and risk indicators, such as capital adequacy, asset quality and liquidity.

-Each method shall be approved by the competent authority in cooperation with designated authority.
+Each method shall be approved by the competent authority in cooperation with the designated authority.
 EBA shall be informed about the methods approved.

-4. In order to ensure consistent application of this Directive, by [one year after entering into force of this Directive], EBA shall issue guidelines pursuant to Article 16 of Regulation (EU) No 1093/2010 to specify methods for calculating the contributions to DGS in line with paragraph 1 and 3.
+3. In order to ensure consistent application of this Directive, EBA shall, by ..., issue guidelines pursuant to Article 16 of Regulation (EU) No 1093/2010 to specify methods for calculating the contributions to DGSs in accordance with paragraphs 1 and 2 of this Article.